Innovate, test, and exploit environmental systems technology.

 Personnel and Resources

-2d Combat Weather Systems Squadron is 50 military and civilian professionals, composed of two flights functionally aligned with our three distinct mission sets; Weather Systems Test and Evaluation, Weather Systems Training and deployed Weather Systems Support.
-Each capability 2 CWSS provides is unique to the global Air Force mission and impacts every facet of terrestrial-based Air Force weather operations for the Department of Defense.
-The squadron is an ACC tenant unit located at Hurlburt Field, Florida.
+The 2d Combat Weather Systems Squadron (2 CWSS) consists of 64 geographically separated military and civilian professionals.
+Two flights located at Hurlburt Field are functionally aligned with three distinct mission sets; Fixed-based and Tactical Weather Systems Test and Evaluation, Environmental Systems Exploitation and Collection, and Weather Tactics, Techniques, and Procedures Development.
+An operational section located at Offutt AFB enacts Strategic Weather Systems Test and Evaluation.
+Each capability 2 CWSS provides is exclusive to the global Air Force mission and impacts every facet of terrestrial-based Air Force weather operations for the Department of Defense.

 The 2 CWSS is the sole Operational Test Organization for Air Force Weather Weapon Systems.
 Operational testers partner with contractors, MAJCOM Staff, and Air Force program managers to evaluate the effectiveness and suitability of the Air Force Weather Weapons System – to include equipment, hardware, software, and tactics, techniques, and procedures for an advantageous asymmetric inventory of capabilities.
 Weather systems include equipment such as the Tactical Meteorological Observation System, Portable Doppler Radar, FMQ-19, and Air Force Weather-Web Services.
 2 CWSS also tests software and hardware to evaluate the effectiveness, suitability, reliability, usability and sustainability of strategic global environmental intelligence products and services delivered to warfighters.